viniciussanchez/dataset-serialize/README.md

 The following properties are controlled:

-`FieldName, DisplayLabel, DataType, Size, Key, Origin, Required, Visible, ReadOnly, and AutoGenerateValue`;
+`Alignment, FieldName, DisplayLabel, DataType, Size, Key, Origin, Required, Visible, ReadOnly, and AutoGenerateValue`;

 **Parameters**
 * `AOwns` - Indicates who is responsible for destroying the passed JSON as a parameter.